Skip to Content

 1. Pour the oil into a large sauce pan and heat over medium heat.

-3. Pour in the garlic and ginger paste and sauté for about 3 minutes.
-Then add the chopped green chillies, minces lamb and the salt.
-Cook for a further 3 minutes.
+3. Stir in the garlic and ginger paste and fry for about 30 seconds.
+Then add the chopped green chillies followed by the chopped tomatoes.
+Stir well to combine.

 Did you like this recipe?